 VIP toilets are often dilapidated and broken, and therefore not functional. and some VIPs have been in use long past their lifespan.
 Another reason is that residents are not provided with the necessary education to ensure that their VIPs are used correctly and that they can maintain the top structure.

-The Asivikelane initiative partners, acknowledge the difficulty presented by this neglect on the part of the municipality, which views pit emptying as part of maintenance work while overlooking the need for repairs to the structure itself.
+The Asivikelane initiative partners, acknowledge the difficulty of the responsibility to maintain the VIP toilets between the municipality and the residents.
+In practice, the City views pit emptying as part of its maintenance work while the repairs to the structure itself remain the residents’ responsibility.

 Our Sanitation Hub brings different stakeholders together to focus on finding systemic solutions to repairs and maintenance of VIP toilets in the City of Johannesburg.
 The hub aims to eradicate VIPs that are dangerous and unusable and to fix and maintain the VIPs that are usable and fixable.
 Another challenge results from abandoned pit latrines that occur when residents are relocated.